Old Order Mennonite: Subgroups

 In addition to the groups listed above there were also several smaller horse-and-buggy groups like the Joseph Brubaker group with 58 adult members, the William Weaver group with 55 adult members, the Aaron Martin group with 45 adult members, the Allen Martin group with 37 adult members, and the Wellesley Orthodox group with about 20 members (this information dates from 1995).
 Kraybill and Bowman in 2001 mention one more small group, the Harvey Nolt group, divided from the Wengers.

 Because splits, mergers and even the dissolution of small groups are not uncommon among Old Order Mennonites, the situation today may look quite different.

+The Old Colony Mennonites are an Old Order Mennonite group that is spread across various parts of South America and North America.
+There are over 60,000 Old Colony Mennonites in Bolivia alone.

 Population and distribution

-Horse-and-buggy (or team) Old Order Mennonites can be found in the United States, Canada, and Belize.
+Horse-and-buggy (or "team") Old Order Mennonites can be found in the United States, Canada, and Belize.
 In the year 2000 more than 70 percent of the horse-and-buggy people lived in Pennsylvania and Ontario, where they emerged through divisions from the main body of Mennonites in the late 19th century and from the division between automobile and horse-and-buggy groups in the early 20th century.

 In Indiana, Ohio and Virginia they also emerged through divisions, but in much smaller numbers.
 Settlements of horse-and-buggy Mennonites in other states were created by migrations, that started mainly since the 1960s.
 There are also Old Order Mennonites in Belize (Cayo and Toledo Districts).
 The table on the right lists the total population of horse-and-buggy Mennonites per U.S. state, Canadian province or Belize in North America in the late 1990s and the 2015 number of Pennsylvania German speaking Mennonites that is almost identical with the number of horse-and-buggy Mennonites.